JCSDA/spack-stack/README.md

-Spack-stack is a framework for installing software libraries to support NOAA's Unified Forecast System (UFS) applications and the Joint Effort for Data assimilation Integration (JEDI) coupled to several Earth system prediction models (MPAS, NEPTUNE, UM, GEOS).
+Spack-stack is a framework for installing software libraries to support NOAA's Unified Forecast System (UFS) applications and the Joint Effort for Data assimilation Integration (JEDI) coupled to several Earth system prediction models (MPAS, NEPTUNE, UM, FV3, GEOS, UFS).

 Spack-stack supports installations on a range of R&D and operational platforms.
 It provides a set of installation templates (package lists), default package settings,